Nigerian Tax System 2026

 What is your approximate annual income from your work?

-What is your company's annual turnover (total revenue)?
+What is your company's annual turnover?

-What did you sell or dispose of?
+What type of asset did you sell or dispose of?

 Select the type of asset you sold or transferred ownership of.